Plymouth Voyager: First generation (S; 1984–1990)

-For 1987, the Voyager received minor cosmetic updates as well as the May 1987 introduction of the Grand Voyager, which was built on a longer wheelbase adding more cargo room.
-It was available only with SE or LE trim.

-First-generation Voyager minivans were offered in three trim levels: an unnamed base model, mid-grade SE, and high-end LE, the latter bearing simulated woodgrain paneling.
-A sportier LX model was added in 1989, sharing much of its components with the Caravan ES.

 Safety features included 3-point seat belts for the front two passengers and lap belts for rear passengers.
 Standard on all Voyagers were legally mandated side-impact reinforcements for all seating front and rear outboard positions.
 Safety features such as airbags or ABS were not available.
-The Voyager, along with the Dodge Caravan, are considered to be the first mass-produced vehicles to include dedicated cup holders.
+The Voyager, along with the Dodge Caravan, are considered to be some of the earliest mass-produced vehicles to include dedicated cup holders outside of the glovebox.

 Original commercials for the 1984 Voyager featured magician Doug Henning as a spokesperson to promote the Voyager "Magic Wagon's" versatility, cargo space, low step-in height, passenger volume, and maneuverability.
 Later commercials in 1989 featured rock singer Tina Turner.
 Canadian commercials in 1990 featured pop singer Celine Dion.